-Deciding on exactly what you want for your pool is an important step.
+Deciding on a vinyl or gunite pool is an important step in your pool planning.
 You certainly can’t take it back once the installation begins, not cheaply anyway.
 We recommend taking the time to look at all the options and to carefully assess what’s right for you, your yard, and your budget.
 One aspect we help homeowners with at Fronheiser Pools is choosing between a vinyl

 This factor depends on where you live.
-In the North, gunite is going to be more expensive.
+In the north, gunite is going to be more expensive.
 This is because it will require a considerable amount more steel, concrete, and expertise to protect is through colder weather.
 If these measures aren’t taken, the pool will be vulnerable to cracking due to ice pressure.
 In the South, however, this typically isn’t an issue, so less materials and labor are needed.
-Vinyl-linered pools have enough give to not crack from ice pressure, so they’re generally the same price no matter where you are.
+Vinyl-liner pools have enough give to not crack from ice pressure, so they’re generally the same price no matter where you are.

 With gunite, you have a lot of options.
 Since gunite is essentially a sprayed concrete, it can work with any size and shape of pool.
 This gives you the ability to make your pool completely unique to you and your yard.
 Gunite also offers a range of interior finishes.
 Choose from any color plaster, rocks, tiles, etc. You can choose these with vinyl as well, but you’ll instead get a rock and tile photos printed on the vinyl instead of the real thing.
 Vinyl can now also come in a variety of shapes and sizes, though it does take some precision to make it fit right.

 If your gunite is very light or very dark, you can run the risk of discoloration due to water chemistry.
 It can also pit and chip.
 This can be prevented for the most part by properly taking care of your pool and water.
-Vinyl-linered pools can be cut, though this is rare.
+Vinyl-liner pools can be cut, though this is rare.
 For residential use, this shouldn’t be a huge issue, though if you’re planning a commercial pool, this could become problematic over time.

 Unless you get a hole or tear in the liner, vinyl doesn’t usually require specific maintenance other than routine cleaning of the pool.
 Gunite, as mentioned above, is affected by water chemistry, so it’s essential to take care of your pool and the water to keep it looking nice for a long time.